 Get a good map

 Bangkok can be confusing.
-The shifting street names, the winding river, the expressways to who-knows-where, the lack of clearly distinguishable neighborhoods.
+The shifting street names, the winding river, the expressways to who-knows-where, the lack of clearly distinguishable neighbourhoods.
 Sometimes it all seems like urban planning is severely lacking here.

 The solution?
 Arm yourself with a decent map with street names in English and Thai.
 If Bangkok is a mean-spirited labyrinth, consider this your faithful compass.
 Google Maps can be a big help, but you’d often need to further manually translate addresses that still appear in Thai script.